 ORGANIZATIONAL STRUCTURE OF UW–MADISON’S HRPP

 The Institutional Official (IO) is ultimately responsible for ensuring the protection of human participants at UW–Madison, and maintaining oversight of the entire UW–Madison HRPP.
-There are three main components of the HRPP which the IO oversees and that provide administrative support and oversight of human participants research on campus: Health Sciences Research; Educational & Social Behavioral Research & the Office of Research Policy.
+There are three main components of the HRPP which the IO oversees and that provide administrative support and oversight of human participants research on campus: Health Sciences Research; Educational & Social Behavioral Research & the Office of Research Compliance.

 HEALTH SCIENCES RESEARCH